phatak-dev/blog/_posts/2014-12-22-running-scala-programs-on-yarn.md

 {% endhighlight %}

-Here we instruct the YARN to make the specific jar available in classpath when we launch the application master.
+Here we instruct the yarn to make the specific jar available in class path when we launch the application master.
 These jars has to be there in HDFS not on your local system.
 How to copy and specify the path we will see in running section.

-### Step 2.4: Add hadoop and yarn jars to classpath
+### Step 2.4: Add hadoop and yarn jars to class path

-As our code depends on hadoop and yarn api, we have to add them to classpath.
+As our code depends on hadoop and yarn api, we have to add them to class path.
 The following code does that.

 {% highlight scala %}